Reflections from Mile High United Way Board of Trustee Members

 We are proud to share the hope and vision that our Board Members so beautifully expressed here and are grateful to call these neighborhoods home.
 And while we know there is much work to be done, that the journey toward sustainable equity may never really end, we cannot imagine better partners to work toward such a heartfelt goal alongside.
 Thank you to everyone who has stood with us as we continue to learn, grow, and adapt to the needs of our neighbors.

-We invite you to support our neighbors in Five Points, especially these Black-led small businesses.
-And if you’re interested in joining us to invest in nonprofit leaders of color, learn more and contribute to our Social Justice Fund.
+Learn more about celebrating Black History Month with Mile High United Way! if you’re interested in joining us to invest in nonprofit leaders of color, learn more and contribute to our Social Justice Fund.